 A Desert Dingers hitter, launches a single to get on first base, during their game against the Northern NM Outlaws on May 25.
 Congratulations to all the SRPMIC teams and tribal teams for their participation in the annual Inter-Tribal Youth Baseball & Softball Tournament.
 Bulldogs, AZ Hype and Desert Dingers BY CHRIS PICCIUOLO O'odham Action News chris.picciuolo@srpmic-nsn.gov The Salt River Bulldogs began their Single A Division pool play at the Salt River Recreation ballfield on May 26 against NM Pack-Maroon.
-The Bulldogs gave their all but were not able to keep up with their opponents, who took the Single A Division by storm all the way to the Championship game on May 28 and ultimately lost to their counter- R: The AZ Hype squad after the semifinals game at the Salt River Recreation ballfield.
-Far R: The Desert Dingers team after playing at Salt River Fields. part NM Pack-Black 19-8.
+The Bulldogs gave their all but were not able to keep up with their opponents, who took the Single A Division by storm all the way to the Championship game on May 28 and ultimately lost to their counterpart NM Pack-Black 19-8.

 AZ Hype performed well in the Single A Division pool play, winning their first three games.
 The team is composed of members of the Salt River Pima-Maricopa Indian Community, the Gila River Indian Community, the Ak-Chin Indian Community and the Pascua Yaqui Tribe in Guadalupe.
-"They all played together one way or another in little league, so we got them all together to play in this tournament," said AZ Hype coach Abelardo ValenThe AZ Hype squad made it to the semifinals and lost to NM Pack-Black, a team they had previously defeated in pool play.
+"They all played together one way or another in little league, so we got them all together to play in this tournament," said AZ Hype coach Abelardo Valenzuela.
+The AZ Hype squad made it to the semifinals and lost to NM Pack-Black, a team they had previously defeated in pool play.
 On May 28, AZ Hype won third place in the playoff, 13-0 vs. Rezilient (White Mountain).
 The Desert Dingers started their Triple A Division pool play with a shutout vs. the Northern New Mexico Outlaws on May 25.
 On May 27, the Desert Dingers held onto a lead through most of the game with their impressive play, but Stoneweaver came back to win 7-3.
-"For a handful of the players, this is the first time even getting to come out and play, and they really did good.
-In less than a week, we picked up our outfield and barely had one solid practice with our whole team," said Desert Dingers head coach Whitney Grey.
-"From what I saw, we came out and played well and gave our all.
-We can only progress from here, and we want to play more tournaments throughout the summer and throughout the year."